Boca Raton Hit and Run Lawyer

 Victims are frequently overwhelmed, unsure of what to do, and desperate for answers.
 These struggles, as well as the ensuing legal battles, are only made worse when a seriously negligent or blatantly criminal driver is involved.

-Time is absolutely critical in the aftermath of a Florida hit-and-run accident.
+Time is absolutely critical in the aftermath of a hit and run collision in Boca Raton.
 The longer you wait, the less chance you have of finding the culprit and holding them accountable for their actions.

-• Watch the vehicle as it leaves.
 Noting the direction the vehicle leaves in after your accident can help police determine an applicable perimeter of where the driver may be.
 In some cases, drivers will hide in areas that they think are out of sight immediately following the accident.
-Knowing the direction the vehicle fled in can help police search for it easier.
+Knowing the direction the vehicle fled in can help police search for it more easily.

-• Call the police immediately.
-Do not waste any time following a hit-and-run Call the police immediately and tell them what happened.
+Do not waste any time following a hit and run.
+Call the police immediately and tell them what happened.
 Provide the 911 operator with the color and make of the vehicle, the direction in which the driver fled, and any partial plate information available.
-The 911 operator will immediately notify patrol officers who can begin looking for the vehicle.
+The 911 operator will immediately notify patrol officers, who can begin looking for the vehicle.

-• Gather Evidence.
 Take pictures of the scene.
-All pictures of your vehicle should include the areas that were struck by the hit-and-run driver.
+All pictures of your vehicle should include the areas that were struck by the hit and run driver.
 In some cases, the point of contact will have paint and other debris from the colliding vehicle.
-This information can be used to identify the paint type and determine the model, year, and make of the suspects’ If in any way possible, take a picture of the fleeing vehicle and its license plate.
+This information can be used to identify the paint type and determine the model, year, and make of the suspects.
+If in any way possible, take a picture of the fleeing vehicle and its license plate.

 What Happens if the Driver Is Not Identified?

-Holding the at-fault party liable is crucial as any Florida hit-and-run accident can be an extremely expensive ordeal.
+Holding the at-fault party liable is crucial, as any hit and run accident can be an extremely expensive ordeal.
 Many victims are left with towering medical costs, lost wages, property damages, and a variety of other financial burdens that only make the mental and physical pain and suffering worse.

 If the driver is located, their insurance company can be the target of a lawsuit to help you recover compensation and alleviate the financial burdens you face related to: